Procter & Gamble (P&G) CEO History

 Longtime company veteran Jon R. Moeller took the reins in 2021 faced with surging inflation and a murky post-pandemic recovery yet backed by P&G’s formidable brands, economies of scale, and history of overcoming adversity.

-Though the success of his strategic bets remains an unfolding story, Moeller’s extensive financial experience and command of the complex global enterprise position him well to lead P&G forward in a new era of uncertainty.
+Though the success of his strategic bets remains unknown, Moeller’s extensive financial experience and command of the complex global enterprise position him well to lead P&G forward into new frontiers.

 Collection